AlSch092/ModifyExports/README.md

 # ModifyExports
-C++ concept for modifying export table names at runtime
+C++ concept for modifying export table names at runtime (anti-dll injection method)

 How it works: